 Like you would apply a top coat to regular nail polish, this gets applied to protect the dip powder and adds shine to your nails.

-Follow these simple steps on how to do dip nails at home.
+Follow these simple steps on how to do powder nails at home.

 Step 1: Prep your nails

 Shape your nails with a file to your desired look.
 Then, remove the natural shine from your nail using a buffer.
-Be gently and only use a 180 grit nail file.
+Be gentle and only use a 180 grit nail file.

 Wipe your nails down with some rubbing alcohol to remove any excess dust.